TRI-AMDD/mpet/README.md

 ## Simulation

-1. Copy `mpetrun` and `mpetplot` from the repository to your working directory (the directory from which you'll run simulations and in which output will be stored).
+1. Enter the root repository directory.
+This will serve as your working directory.
+Simulations will be run from here, and outputs will be stored here.
+2. Copy `mpetrun.py` and `mpetplot.py` from the `bin` directory to your working directory.
-2. Copy the overall system parameters file, `configDefaults/params_system.cfg`, to your working directory .
+3. Copy the overall system parameters file, `configs/params_system.cfg`, to your working directory.
-3. Copy at least one material parameters file from `configDefaults` (e.g. `configDefaults/params_electrodes.cfg`) to the working directory
+3. Copy at least one material parameters file from `configs` (e.g. `configs/params_electrodes.cfg`) to the working directory.
 4. Edit `params_system.cfg` to suit the simulation you're trying to run.
 Be sure to reference a material parameters file for the cathode and optionally one (the same or separate file) for the anode.
 5. Edit the material parameters file(s) serving as the electrode materials.
-6. Run `mpetrun`, passing `params_system.cfg` as an argument:
+6. Run `mpetrun.py`, passing `params_system.cfg` as an argument:
+    `python mpetrun.py params_system.cfg`
-    `mpetrun params_system.cfg` on Windows or `./mpetrun params_system.cfg` on Linux/Mac
+    (or optionally `./mpetrun params_system.cfg` on Linux)

 The software will save the simulation output data in a folder called `sim_output` and will also keep a time-stamped copy in a folder called `history`.
 Each output directory should contain